aspnetzero/documents/blog-posts/en/Introducing-aspnetzero-v14.md

 Detailed logs are now easier to read with colored console output in Power Tools.

 ![Power Tools Detailed Logs](/Images/Blog/power-tools-detailed-logs.gif)

-## 🎆 Upgrade to Angular 19

-ASP.NET Zero v14 now supports Angular 19, the latest version of the popular front-end framework.
-This upgrade brings new features, performance improvements, and bug fixes to your Angular applications, ensuring they stay up-to-date and secure.
-We will also make some great improvements to Angular in the near future.

-## 🌟 .NET 9 Upgrade
-ASP.NET Zero v14 takes full advantage of .NET 9, delivering improved performance, enhanced developer productivity.
-This upgrade ensures that your applications are faster, more reliable, and easier to maintain.

-Please see for what's new in .NET 9 https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-9/overview

 ## 🌅 Upgrade to ABP 10